flaneurette/PHP-Traffic-Volumizer/README.md

 Anti Traffic Volume Analysis

 > In short: most websites have a fixed number of bytes, this is the page size.
 Slight deviations exists.
-Someone can calulate the hashesize of a page, and store it.
+Someone can calulate the hashsize of a page, and store it.
 Now they have traffic volume hashes.
 Even if your end-to-end connection is encrypted, a malicious actor might calculate your traffic volume, despite your encryption.
 If the malicious actor has a database full of relevant and daily updated hashes of many websites (easy to scrape the entire IPv4 space and calculate hashes multiple times a day), they can accurately guess which website you are probably viewing, in real time.
 This is called traffic volume analysis, and there are ways to mitage this.

 ## What is Traffic Volume Analysis?